Skip to content

 Answer: Zsa Zsa Gabor’s.
 The Ideal Toy Company imported the cube from Hungary and chose Gabor’s party as the glamorous debut for what would become the decade’s biggest puzzle craze.

 This is one of those facts that sounds made up.
 A Hungarian math puzzle, launched at a Hungarian-American actress’s Hollywood party.
 The marketing team knew what they were doing.
-They wanted to make a brain teaser feel glamorous.
+They wanted a brain teaser to feel glamorous.

 35. How many Rubik’s Cubes sold worldwide in the first two years after the US launch?
 (Medium)